-Many of the cities in the Coachella Valley have retained a contractor to assist in implementing and operating their short term rental programs.
+Many of the cities in the Coachella Valley have retained a contractor to assist in implementing and operating their short-term rental programs.
 Some cities contract out their entire program while others contract out specific functions.
+As part of the introduction of Ordinance No. 927, bids were solicited and at least one response was received.
+Purchasing will be conducting a bid review to determine responsiveness.